I-140 General Information

 Bona-fide offer of Employment

-Recently USCIS has started to ask for evidence that there is a Bona-fide offer of Employment and is requesting copies of contracts between the Petitioner and the end-client, where the Beneficiary will ultimately work when he/she receives their green card.
-This is almost impossible to provide for a Beneficiary from a Country that is experiencing a backlog, such as India.
+USCIS requires evidence that there is a Bona-fide offer of Employment and had previously requested copies of contracts between the Petitioner and the end-client, where the Beneficiary will ultimately work when he/she receives their green card.
+This was almost impossible to provide for a Beneficiary from a Country that is experiencing a backlog, such as India.
 Because the wait is so long for a green card it is difficult for an Employer to know exactly where the Beneficiary will be working and to provide contracts.
-This is another issue that is best dealt with by an experienced Immigration Attorney because USCIS is essentially asking for documents which it is not strictly entitled to.
+However, this can now be overcome by providing a bona-fide employment letter to support the petition and USCIS no longer asks for contracts etc.

 Please note that the above issues are the most common issues that we see, but it is not a complete list.
 Each case is different and therefore each candidate may face different challenges.